 Great Britain’s star of the London 2012 Paralympics, Jonnie Peacock, is back from injury and hungry for more success.
 The T44 100m champion is looking to recapture the form that saw him dazzle on ‘thriller Thursday’ two summers ago, and feels he’ll soon to be back to his best.
-Having had time to reflect upon his achievements, the 21-year-old spoke to MR about what he hopes to achieve next.
+Having had time to reflect upon his achievements, the 21-year-old told me a few things about what he hopes to achieve next.

 There are four tiers so everyone can get involved; from racing at the top to kids running an egg and spoon race.
 You’ll probably find that most athletes went and competed in it, so I think we do very well in this country.

 I took the experience away from it; it helps you figure what to do and how to deal with things.
 I broke my prosthetic leg playing football, so learnt what not to do too!

 I’ve always been a David Beckham fan.
 But as a Liverpool supporter, you look to an athlete like Steven Gerrard.
 He has put a lot of hard work into his career, and you take that on board and try to put it into your own career.
 I want to be the best I can be.

 It has to be 2012.
 I can’t really put it into words.
 I want to replicate it and leave the sport feeling that I’ve accomplished everything that I possibly could.
 Rio 2016 that is the next big thing and I want to medal there too.